 4. International History

 I’ll admit, I did almost no research on the museum before we went.
-I checked the opening times and that was pretty much where my planning stopped.
+I checked the opening times, and that was pretty much where my planning stopped.
 It was quite a surprise to step out of the lift to so many awe-inspiring exhibits.
 I don’t think I have ever seen a real totem pole before, they are quite something to behold.
-Such impressive exhibits couldn’t help but engage the four year old.
+Such impressive displays couldn’t help but engage the four-year-old.
 Even if only for a short while.

 What We Thought About The Museum of Archaeology and Anthropology

-May (age 1) liked her story bag, tipping out crayons and running round the gallery.
+May (age 1) liked her story bag, tipping out crayons and running around the gallery.
 May did not like being told not to tip the crayons out, not to run around the gallery and that she couldn’t drink her milk in the gallery (by a well-meaning attendant).
-Ted (age 4) liked treasure hunting and the really big artefacts.
+Ted (age 4) liked treasure hunting and the huge artefacts.
 Ted did not like being told not to shout and run around.

 It’s completely free to visit the Museum of Archaeology and Anthropology.
 You can find it on Downing Street in the centre of Cambridge.
 It’s next to the Sedgewick Museum and opposite the Museum of Zoology.
 You can visit all three in one day if you fancy a museum marathon or you can take your time over each one.
 They are all worth a visit.